Types of fostering

 The aim is to ensure that the children have a positive experience, their needs are met and they are given the opportunity to access new experiences and meet new people.
 The skills, experience and interests of carers are matched with the needs and interests of the children and this type of caring might suit active couples who are keen to support local families.

 Short break foster care is pre-planned and provides invaluable support to disabled children and their families who often find they all benefit from regular breaks – this also helps to prevent family breakdown with our carers often building strong bonds with our families.

 Short break carers are specially recruited, assessed, trained and supported.
-They may have experience of caring for children with additional needs in either their personal or work life but this is not essential, as appropriate training can also be provided along with generous financial packages.
+They may have experience caring for children with additional needs in either their personal or work life, but this is not essential, as appropriate training can also be provided along with generous financial packages.

 A specialist foster carer, caring for a child aged between 16 and 18 would receive fees and allowances totalling over £840 per week, equivalent to over £43k annually, plus extra payments for birthdays, festivals and holidays.

 Specialist foster caring is a full time role for an individual (this can be split between couples), supporting local young people with challenging and complex behaviours.

 This is not as hands-on as fostering so suits people who may be working full or part-time.
 No Wrong Door replaces traditional council-run children’s homes.
 They are hubs which combine residential care with fostering.
 Find out more about No Wrong Door